trishullab/PutnamBench/README.md

 | Isabelle      | 567            |
 | Coq           | 354            |

 We also report the number of problems in a certain category.
 Note that some problems fall under multiple categories.
+(TODO: Not up-to-date with new formalizations)

 | Category         | Total Quantity |
 | ---------------- | -------------- |